 How I Came To Be a Financial Advisor

-Welcome to the second feature of our new series, How I Came to Be a Financial Advisor.
-Every other month we will highlight one team member in our newsletter who will share their background in, passion for, and future plans in the financial planning profession.
+Welcome to the third feature of our new series, How I Came to Be a Financial Advisor.
+Every other month we highlight one team member who shares their background in, passion for, and future plans in the financial planning profession.
 There is truly something special that each individual brings to our team, and we can't wait to share it all with you.

-This month, get to know Rachel DeCarolis, Partner and Wealth Manager at Northstar.
+This month, get to know Julie Fortin, Partner and Wealth Manager at Northstar.

 1. What drew you to the financial planning profession?

 The desire to help people achieve personal goals and live fulfilling lives.